vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

-different passages, of 1,000 sounds each, selected from different epochs of the literature: namely, two from the Rig-Veda, one from the Atharva-Veda, two from different Brāhmaṇas, and one each from the Manu, Bhagavad-Gītā, Çakuntalā, Hitopadeça, and Vāsa-vadattā (J.A.O.S., vol.
+different passages, of 1,000 sounds each, selected from different epochs of the literature: namely, two from the Rig-Veda, one from the Atharva-Veda, two from different Brāhmaṇas, and one each from the Manu, Bhagavad-Gītā, śakuntalā, Hitopadeśa, and Vāsa-vadattā (J.A.O.S., vol.
 X. p. c1).

 III\.
 Quantity of sounds and syllables.